-Performs simple arithmetic with corresponding components in the given arrays, and returns the sum of those calculations.
-By default, the operation is multiplication, but addition, subtraction, and division are also possible.
+The SUMPRODUCT function returns the sum of the products of corresponding ranges or arrays.
+The default operation is multiplication, but addition, subtraction, and division are also possible.

 To use the default operation (multiplication)

 The SUMPRODUCT function syntax has the following arguments:

 The first array argument whose components you want to multiply and then add.

 Array arguments 2 to 255 whose components you want to multiply and then add.